CoDS-GCS/Bigdata_course_project/README.md

 1) For question answering:

-a) The first module uses a fine-tuned BART model (an encoder-decoder model) for question understanding.
+a) The first module uses a fine-tuned BART model (Bidirectional and Auto-Regressive Transformer) for question understanding.
 The output of this module is then given to the second module for linking.

-b) For second module, the existing algorithms tend to create dictionaries from the knowledge graph carrying information about vertices and predicates which is used to map the question to the knowledge graph.
-However, we try to skip this by fetching the required vertices and the connected relationships from the knowledge graph by creating several simple queries.
+b) For the second module, the existing algorithms tend to create dictionaries about vertices and predicates which is used to map the question to the knowledge graph.
+However, we try to skip this step by fetching the required vertices and the connected relationships from the knowledge graph using several simple queries which will be parallelized.

 2) For Provenance graph application: